engie-group/shaystack/docs/index.md

 ### Installing

-Using `pip install`.
-You can add the support of some options:
+Using `pip install shaystack`.
+You can add the support of some options for server side:

 - `pip install "shaystack[flask]"` allows you to use a local [Flask](https://flask.palletsprojects.com/en/1.1.x/) server